 In the many court precedents that refer to this concept, the case-by-case approach has been preferred, allowing for different rulings, depending on the set of circumstances under judgment.
-One of the typical matters for disagreement is if the impossibility or irresistibility of the force majeure case has to be 'absolute' rather than 'relative', barring any possibility of performing, excluding the application of force majeure if by extraordinary means and costs the performance could have been nevertheless accomplished, a case in which court precedents have instead used the concept of unforeseability of extraordinary circumstances, that have substantially changed the economic equation of the contract (a matter that has been largely addressed during periods of hyperinflation in Argentina, or substantial exchange devaluations, pegged with rigid exchange controls, if the price was quoted in, or adjusted by, foreign currency).
+One of the typical matters for disagreement is if the impossibility or irresistibility of the force majeure case has to be 'absolute' rather than 'relative', barring any possibility of performing, excluding the application of force majeure if the performance could have been achieved by extraordinary means and costs.
+Court precedents have instead used the concept of unforeseability of extraordinary circumstances, which have substantially changed the economic equation of the contract (a matter that has been largely addressed during periods of hyperinflation in Argentina, or substantial exchange devaluations, pegged with rigid exchange controls, if the price was quoted in, or adjusted by, foreign currency).